La Masia: Philosophy

 Former technical director Pep Segura attributes the club's success to its "philosophy of play": "It is about creating one philosophy, one mentality, from the bottom of the club to the top".
-The philosophy consists of the application of total football mixed with traditional Spanish one-touch play (tiqui-taka).
+The philosophy consists of the application of total football mixed with traditional Spanish one-touch play (tiki-taka).
 The total football approach was derived from the Netherlands football team through Cruyff.
 The total football approach requires the players to move in a fluid formation, where players can interchange positions quickly.
 In the youth academy, there is a large focus on technical ability, which is seen as a pre-requisite for inter-changes.
 An often-quoted reason for Barcelona's success is the continuity and commitment with which Barcelona follow the current philosophy of pass and move.
 Guardiola was the prototype of the pivotal midfielder; famous midfielders Xavi and Iniesta are its custodians.

 Another aspect of La Masia is its marked Catalan national character—local talent in the service of a club with a strong, defining sense of the cultural make-up of Catalonia.